Waste and recycling services - Coronavirus

 We also post the latest news and arrangements on our Facebook page.

-All bin collections are currently operating as normal.
 Please put out your containers for collection for 7am on your collection day as there may be changes to your collection time.
+As we are redeploying staff from other services, it might not be your usual crew that empties your bin – please make sure you put your bin out in a clearly visible place.

 Please look out for your neighbours and check they are able to put their bins out.
 Also, please leave enough space for the bin lorry to get through by parking off street on your bin day if at all possible.